Indigenous people – Pre Spanish contact

 Water Utility Infrastructure

-The Metropolitan Water District (MWD) has main trunk lines delivering water from the Colorado River Aqueduct that traverse the LADWP property and park site.
+The Metropolitan Water District (MWD) has main trunk lines delivering imported water that traverse the park site.
 The Palos Verde Feeder is a 51-inch diameter pipeline delivering Aqueduct water to a terminal reservoir in the Palos Verdes Hills and was completed in 1938.
-This large pipeline connects to a tunnel portal in the hillside near the LADWP pumping plant and heads first southerly mostly paralleling the stream and access roads in the valley before bending westerly to parallel Multnomah Street near the south property line.
 Another large pipeline called the Garvey-Ascot Feeder was completed by MWD in 1953.
-This 60-inch diameter pipeline connects to the Palos Verde Feeder pipeline at a junction and access shaft located at the southwest corner of the gravel parking area and heads easterly to deliver water to a terminal reservoir in the Puente Hills.
-The alignments of these MWD pipelines are shown in Figure ____.
-Access shafts, vents, and survey markers for these major pipelines are visible at various locations along their alignments in the park.
-The access shafts have locked covers and the junction structure at the gravel parking area is enclosed by chain link fencing for security.
+This 60-inch diameter pipeline connects to the Palos Verde Feeder pipeline to a terminal reservoir in the Puente Hills.

 The southerly portion of the valley was also used by LADWP for various training operations.
-Modular, trailer-type buildings were used to conduct training of the utility’s heavy equipment operators.
-At one time during the planning for the park facilities, it was thought that the abandoned modular buildings could be used for a nature center or administrative offices for the park.
-However, issues with documentation and permitting for use of the trailer buildings made this not feasible and they were later demolished during the Phase II park construction.
 The LADWP equipment operators in training had made excavations into the base of the east hillside, and the cut banks are now a back drop for the new park amphitheater.

 Other remnants of past utility facilities are visible at many locations in the park.
 Utility poles are used for retaining walls along one of the LADWP service roads, and similar utility poles construction surrounds a small garden/ picnic site in the upper valley.
 There are also various concrete foundations left from abandoned structures in the valley.
 The largest of these forms a large rectangle on the flat area west of the gravel parking area.
-This flat area was evidently terraced into the base of the west ridge top serve for construction staging of either, or both, of the LADWP and MWD infrastructure projects, and this foundation remnant is possibly that of a large warehouse.
+This flat area was terraced into the base of the west ridge to serve for construction staging and this foundation remnant is possibly that of a large warehouse.
 Also, a field of broken reinforced concrete rubble, possibly remnants of past utility construction, is deposited in the southern-most draw in the west ridge.
 The concrete rubble is mostly large pieces that would require heavy equipment to dig out, thus its removal is deemed not practical.